 - Vegan for the Holidays, by Zel Allen

-Where alcohol is concerned the quintessential Christmas beverage is eggnog, which obviously contains eggs.
+Where alcohol is concerned, the quintessential Christmas beverage is eggnog—which obviously contains eggs.
 Despite being an oxymoron, vegan eggnog is widely available.
-You can buy Silk Nog made from soy or almonds at most natural food stores during the holiday season, and even Walmart carries the stuff.
-Califia Farms makes a Holiday Nog based on almond milk.
-Just add bourbon and a dusting of nutmeg to any of these products and you’re in business.
+Califia Farms makes a vegan Holiday Nog based on almond milk.
+Just add bourbon and a dusting of nutmeg and you’re in business.